Year-In-Review: Palestine Legal Responded to 308 Suppression Incidents in 2017, Nearly 1000 in Last 4 Years

 - A federal judge in January 2018 enjoined Kansas from enforcing its anti-boycott law because it violates the Constitution.
 The decision explains, “The Kansas Law’s legislative history reveals that its goal is to undermine the message of those participating in a boycott of Israel.
 This is either viewpoint discrimination against the opinion that Israel mistreats Palestinians or subject matter discrimination on the topic of Israel.
 Both are impermissible goals under the First Amendment.”

-- Legislation introduced in Virginia, South Carolina, and Tennessee attempting to codify an overbroad and widely discredited definition of antisemitism aimed at stifling Palestine advocacy.
+- Legislation was introduced in Virginia, South Carolina, and Tennessee attempting to codify an overbroad and widely discredited definition of antisemitism aimed at stifling Palestine advocacy.
 All three measures were defeated.

 - In Congress, the controversial Israel Anti-Boycott Act was introduced.
 If enacted, the bill would impose severe financial penalties and up to 20 years in prison for certain actions taken in support of boycotts for Palestinian rights “fostered or imposed” by an international governmental organization like the E.U. or the U.N.
 The bill failed to pass in 2017 and was highly criticized for its draconian measures.
 More than 100 groups, along with the ACLU, called on legislators to reject this legislation.
 At least one senator withdrew support, and its sponsor has indicated he will amend it to alleviate First Amendment concerns.